How to prepare for a Graduate Interview?

 As my other team members were uncomfortable presenting, I stepped up and took on the entire presentation.
 I quickly got up to speed on the second half of it, found time to do a dry run before the presentation itself, then delivered solo for 20 minutes and dealt with any questions.

 Thankfully the presentation went well.
 The lecturer actually complimented my presentation style on the day, I was the only presenter who got praise while up on their feet and we eventually got an A in that project.

 What I feel I showed there is an ability to communicate and adapt under pressure, an ability to present to a high standard and an understanding of the importance of practice.

-So for a role as an auditor, you’ll need me to communicate with clients, with my colleagues, maybe eventually in the the years to come partake in client pitches.
+So, for a role as an auditor, you’ll need me to communicate with clients, with my colleagues and maybe eventually in the years to come to partake in client pitches.
 That’s a skillset I’m confident I have.

 You need a version of the above example.
 In your own words.
 For each and every competency listed on the graduate job spec.
 You might even need two.

 They may also ask you the competency questions from a negative point of view.
 They can ask you to tell them about a time that you didn’t communicate well or that you were involved in a team that didn’t work together.

 The key for these questions is that you give an honest example but spend your time talking about what you learned from this example and show them that you’ve applied that learning since.